Motherwort Tincture Recipe: The Ultra Guide

 1. Fill the quart jar about one-third full with motherwort herb.

 2. Pour vodka or other high-proof alcohol over the herb until the jar is full.
-If using fresh herb, lightly pack it down to fill the jar about halfway.
+If using fresh herbs, lightly pack it down to fill the jar about halfway.

 3. Secure the lid tightly and give the jar a good shake.

 4. Store the jar in a cool, dark place for at least four to six weeks.
-Shake the jar once a day to help extract the medicinal properties from the herb.
+Shake the jar once a day to help extract the medicinal properties of the herb.

 5. After four to six weeks, strain the tincture through cheesecloth into a clean jar or bowl.
 Squeeze the cheesecloth to extract as much liquid as possible.